kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

-# Deploying SKLearn models
+# Serve SKLearn models with InferenceService

 This example walks you through how to deploy a `scikit-learn` model leveraging the `v1beta1` version of the `InferenceService` CRD.
 Note that, by default the `v1beta1` version will expose your model through an API compatible with the existing V1 Dataplane.
-However, this example will show you how to serve a model through an API compatible with the new [V2 Dataplane](https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2).
+However, this example will show you how to serve a model through an API compatible with the new [V2 Dataplane](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2).

 ## Training